tributech-solutions/tributech-docs/docs/guides/guide-integrate-data-source.md

 **Pluggable connectors** are simplifying the way of managing and maintaining the connection between different data sources and your DataSpace Node.
 This simplifies the handling of data sources and their different types of protocols, standards, and semantics.
 Now, sources like IoT services, storage systems, ERP systems, business applications and 3rd party services can be combined easily.

-**Data conversion pipelines** allows users to configure a pipeline with one or multible data transformation steps by configuring the required conversion steps between the data provider service and the data consumer service.
+**Data conversion pipelines** allows users to configure a pipeline with one or multiple data transformation steps by configuring the required conversion steps between the data provider service and the data consumer service.

 If you want to join the preview program or learn more about this upcoming feature, please contact our [Customer Advisory Team](mailto:customer-advisory@tributech.io).